Yes, you can create and own a website or two - or more! Best of all, it's easy. Let's get started with your first website.

 Those are absolute must-have features: if you're with a host that doesn't offer all of them together then you'll have a much more difficult and more time-consuming experience managing your sites.
 I personally steer clear of hosts that don't offer all of these.
 For example, I don't even touch Bluehost or GoDaddy as a host because they don't offer all of those features together.
 So, if you go with a host outside of my list, great, but make sure it still offers all of the necessary features I listed above.

 The illustrations I use in the tutorials here at Purely Space will work equally on all of the hosts I listed above, because they all use the same standardized setup via cPanel and Softaculous, so what I'm showing you at my end will look the same at your end.
-This is another reason I'd recommend these, and why you should steer clear of hosts with a custom control panel.
+This is another reason I'd recommend these hosts, and why you should steer clear of hosts with a custom control panel.

 3. Point your domain name to your host